AlekPawlowski/wita_projekt/README.md

 Project goal is to increase my front end skills.

 ## Current todos (to remember):
+- add context and tanstact!!!
 -  add to estate form possibility to add new images
+- make from Estate LIst generic element
+- add first img to estate list
+- add Loading component
 ## current questions:
 - formSchema.ts, refineFunc and transformToNumber args types
+- where put estateFormFields element (my target would be another folder in src directory that calls formFieldsDetails)

 ## Technologies:
 1. supbase to hold all user/estates (database)